 2009 > T1 – Tesla technology unleashed.

-The T1 model was the first headphone to bring the new tesla technology to the table, the new flagship model had a frequency response from 5 to 50000Hz and a impedance of 600 Ohm.
+The T1 model was the first headphone to bring the new Tesla technology to the table, the new flagship model had a frequency response from 5 to 50000Hz and an impedance of 600 Ohm.

 2015 > DT 1770 Pro

 Inspired by the DT 770 the new DT 1770 Pro is a closed back studio flagship which uses the same Tesla technology as the T1.
 The frequency response goes from 5 to 40000Hz and the impedance is 250 Ohm.